Davidxswang/leetcode/README.md

 The solution is provided by the solution of the question.
 Basically the idea is to build a binary tree to record the sum of every partition.
 This can make the update and sum process have O(logn) time complexity.

+### 318 Maximum Product of Word Lengths
+The solution is provided by [@agave](https://leetcode.com/problems/maximum-product-of-word-lengths/discuss/76970/Python-solution-beats-99.67) in the discussion area.

+The idea is very simple and the code is so elegant.

+- For each word, compute a mask according to the appearance of each letter from 'a' to 'z'

+- For words sharing the same mask, record only the longest length

+- For each two masks that don't share letters (mask_1 & mask2 == 0), compute the length\*length and find the maximum